 - Limited experience in using technology

-While these obstacles can be especially challenging for patients with intellectual or developmental disabilities (IDDs), using telehealth can be rewarding in many ways for these individuals.
-Adults with IDDs often have difficult-to-treat conditions, trouble expressing their symptoms, and frequently experience problems accessing care or receiving adequate care.
+While these obstacles can be especially challenging for patients with intellectual or developmental disabilities (IDD), using telehealth can be rewarding in many ways for these individuals.
+Adults with IDD often have difficult-to-treat conditions, trouble expressing their symptoms, and frequently experience problems accessing care or receiving adequate care.
 At times, they may lack attention to wellness, preventive care, and health promotion.
 Telehealth services can make that type of information readily available to all clients.

 When clients encounter challenges with using the system the first few times, remind staff members to use a reassuring tone and have straightforward guidance on hand to assist those they serve.
 For best results, start with patients who have some experience using technology and are comfortable learning new systems.